By Chris Foti, PMP, Director of Operations

 How Can a Smart Ecommerce Retailer Thrive in This Environment?

-The “make-or-break” factor in Ecommerce in 2022 is your product availability.
+The “make-or-break” factor in Ecommerce this year is your product availability.
 It’s not enough right now to simply find a product with high demand.
 Instead, you need to know which products are in high demand, and how quickly you are able to get those products to the consumer’s door.

 Delays in off-shore shipping will lead to rising consumer dissatisfaction, negative reviews, ad account closures, refund requests and more.
 This is the year to find “onshore” products that are more readily available and still high in demand.
-Finding those keystone products will be the key to success in 2022.
+Finding those keystone products will be the key to success this year.